-- He said that he had been practicing in Shilaj from 1995
+- He said that he had been practicing in Shilaj since 1995 to present

-- He said that the initial years were difficult as there was more illiteracy, lack of awareness and strong belief in superstitions.
+- He said that the initial years were difficult as there was a higher percentage of illiteracy, lack of awareness and strong belief in superstitions.

 - The villagers preferred to go to the village “Bhuva” (witch doctor) to get themselves treated